lisamelton/other_video_transcoding/README.md

 ## Installation

+_Avoid installing within [virtual machines](https://en.wikipedia.org/wiki/Virtual_machine) such as the [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) since access to hardware video encoders may not be allowed, severely impacting performance._

 These tools work on Windows, Linux and macOS.
 They're packaged as a Gem and require Ruby.
 See "[Installing Ruby](https://www.ruby-lang.org/en/documentation/installation/)" if you don't have it on your platform.

 Use this command to install the package: